mstaack/quasar-layouts/README.md

 2) Add an item to the context menu on the page to navigate to the new layout.
 3) Have fun!

-Don't forget to add coomponets you use to the `quasar.conf.js` file if they are not already there.
+Don't forget to add componets you use to the `quasar.conf.js` file if they are not already there.

 To build: `quasar dev`

 Currently done (add alpabetically):
 - Google Photos
+- Google Play
 - Youtube